spatialnimbios/testcases/Applications/CoupledExpressionDynamics/README.md

 | A -> NULL | 1 s-1 | 1 s-1 | - | - |
 | R -> NULL | 0.2 s-1 | 0.2 s-1 | - | - |
 | AR -> R | 1 s-1 | 1 s-1 | - | - |

+#Model Modifications

+For all variations to the model, including changes to D and localization of the Prm molecules, see:
+NERDSS gene_expression/ClockModel_NerdssParameters.xlsx